V-rtualized/VirtualizedC/README.md

   - **Python** (Experienced)
   - **HTML/CSS** (Experienced, but very rusty)
   - **JavaScript** (Experienced, especially with GameQuery)
+  - **Flutter/Dart** (Learning for app development right now)
   - **C#** (Learning with Unity, although its very similar to Java)
   - **PHP** (Dabbled)
   - **Lua** (Dabbled)
 - I am also going to make a website soon!
-(Probably through github hosting)

-You can reach me at through discord for personal things or at connormills535@gmail.com for more professional matters.
+You can reach me at through discord (Nekomata#0001) for personal things or at connormills535@gmail.com for more professional matters.